UtkarshVerma/i3blocklets/README.md

 * Scroll up - Seek song forward by 5 seconds;
 * Scroll down - Seek song backward by 5 seconds.

->This seeking capability is only available for `audacious` currently.
+>~~This seeking capability is only available for `audacious` currently.~~ The seeking capability has now been extended to all players.

 ---